Automatic savings apps

 See our Fund need-to-knows guide for full help, including our top-pick trading platforms which are much cheaper than these apps.

 Autosaving apps are an easy way to get into the savings habit, but they generally offer little or no interest.
 Plus money left sitting in an autosave wallet may not have the strongest protection (see point 2 above).

-So unless you've chosen to invest, we'd suggest that every few months you move the money out into a normal top savings account to get the best possible returns.
+So unless you've chosen to invest, we'd suggest that every few months you move the money out into a normal top savings account (or at least check if a better rate is available) to get the best possible returns.

 Once you've gotten a feel for how much you can put away each month, it's also worth considering a regular savings account – these pay the highest interest on smaller sums.

 The apps featured in this guide have a single purpose – to help you build up a savings pot without having to think about it.
 But if you're looking for more comprehensive help with managing your money, there's a different category of apps which could suit you better.

 App-only banks have a whole host of features meant to help keep your finances in check.
 For example, they give you real-time notifications when you spend or save, offer insights into your spending habits and let you sort your money into virtual piggybanks.
 They even offer some automatic saving features (for example, they can round up purchases to the nearest pound and put the change away for savings).

 By giving you more visibility and control over your cash, these features could prove more effective in helping you save in the long run.
 See our Digital banking guide for full info.

 If you want to try an app to help you get saving, our top picks are below.
 Do note all these apps also offer investments as well as savings, so make sure you're signing up to a savings plan – if that's what you want.
 If you do want to invest, these apps aren't usually the cheapest way (see Investing for beginners for more).